nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 1. Resolve peer's node DID to its corresponding DID document.
 2. Assert that one of the `NutsComm` endpoint's host matches (one of) the `dNSName` SANs in the peer's TLS client certificate.

+## 4. Conversations

+Certain messages in the protocol are a response to a certain request.
+To make sure a response corresponds to a certain request, a `conversationID` is added to the request.
+Response type messages MUST add the same `conversationID` in the response.
+The `conversationID` is scoped to a connection.
+A node is free to choose the form of a `conversationID`.
+It MUST be valid for at least 10 seconds and no longer than 30 seconds.

+If a node receives a response with a `conversationID`, it MUST match its contents with the original request.
+If a `conversationID` is unknown or if the response doesn't match the requirements, the message MUST be ignored.
+The individual messages describe the requirements.

+## 5. Gossip protocol

+The most efficient protocol for synchronizing transactions over nodes is to simply send new transactions to all nodes.
+This only works for the case where all the nodes are connected and when the nodes are always online.
+This might be the case for 99% of the time.
+For the last 1%, the set reconciliation protocol of chapter 6 is used.
+Although the set reconciliation protocol can also synchronize any difference in transactions sets between nodes, it's not very efficient for small differences.

+### 5.1 Data requirements

+#### 5.1.1 XOR

+The exclusive-or (XOR) value is calculated over all transaction references within a range.
+The size of the XOR value is therefore the same as the transaction reference size (SHA256: 32 bytes).
+The XOR value is used to quickly determine if two nodes have processed the exact same set of transactions.

+### 5.2 Operation

+All messages and values mentioned in this chapter are scoped to a single connection between two nodes.
+*Alice* and *Bob* are used to represent two nodes connected to each other.

+The protocol generally operates as follows:

+1. Alice sends at a set interval (§5.2.1):
+   * XOR of all known transaction references.
+   * The highest LC value.
+   * A list of transaction references since the previous message.
+If no previous message has been send, the list is empty.

+2. When receiving Alice's message, Bob compares the XOR value from Alice with its own (§5.2.2):
+   * When the XOR is the same: no action required.
+   * When different:
+      * Remove all known transaction references from the list.
+      * Request the remaining transactions.
+      * If the remaining list is empty and the LC value is equal or higher than Bob's highest LC value, Bob sends a `State` message as defined in Chapter 6.

+3. Alice responds with the requested transactions (§5.2.3).

+4. After adding Alice's transactions to the DAG (making sure its cryptographic signature is valid), Bob SHOULD query the payload if it's missing.

+A node MUST make sure to only add transactions of which all previous transactions are present.
+If previous transactions are missing, Bob will send a `State` message.

+#### 5.2.1 Broadcasting new transactions

+A node's new transaction references MUST be broadcast at an interval using the `Gossip` message, by default every 2 seconds.
+The interval MAY be adjusted by the node operator but MUST conform to the limits (min/max interval) defined by the network.
+It is advised to keep it relatively short because it directly influences the speed by which new transactions are retrieved.

+The `Gossip` message MUST contain an `XOR` value, an `LC` value and a list of transaction references (`transactions`).
+The list MUST contain all new transaction references since the last `Gossip` message.
+The list of transaction references MUST be tracked per connection.
+If no new transactions have been added/received or for the first message for a connection, an empty list is sent.
+The list MUST not contain more than 100 transactions.
+This could create a backlog of messages at the sending node's side.
+A node SHOULD take precautions on keeping this backlog to a minimum, eg it SHOULD reduce the inflow of new transactions.

+The `LC` value MUST equal the highest Lamport Clock value of all transaction references included in the `XOR` calculation.
+If no transactions are present, an all-zero `XOR` and `LC` of 0 is sent.

+This message does not require a `conversationID`

+#### 5.2.2 Transaction List Query

+Upon receiving a `Gossip` message from a peer, a node MUST first compare the `XOR` value from the message with its own `XOR` value from the DAG.
+If the values are equal, no further action is required.

+If they are not equal, the transaction list MUST be filtered.
+All known transaction references MUST be removed.
+The resulting list contains all transaction the node is missing.
+The node MUST send a `TransactionListQuery` message containing the list of missing transaction references.
+This message MUST also add a `conversationID`.

+If the resulting list of transactions is empty and the `LC` value in the message is equal to or higher than the highest Lamport Clock value of the node, then the node MUST send a `State` message.
+See §6.2.1.

+#### 5.2.3 Transaction List

+When a node receives a `TransactionListQuery` message, it MUST respond with a `TransactionList` message.
+This is a response type message so it MUST include the sent `conversationID`.
+Each transaction in the message MUST have been requested.
+Transactions that resulted from a `TransactionListQuery` MUST have been present in that message.
+Unknown transactions references SHOULD be ignored.
+Transactions that resulted from a `TransactionRangeQuery` MUST have an LC value that is within the requested range.
+When a `TransactionList` message is received and this is not true, the entire message MUST be ignored.

+A `TransactionList` message MAY be broken up into smaller messages, each message should confirm to these rules.
+Each part MUST also use the same `conversationID`.
+All transactions in the `TransactionList` message MUST be sorted by LC value (lowest first).

+#### 5.2.4 Transaction Payload query

+depends on private tx chaptr

-## 4. Set reconciliation protocol
+## 6. Set reconciliation protocol

 One of the problems in a distributed network is how to make sure every node has processed all transactions.
 When two nodes haven't processed the same set of transactions, the second problem is how to efficiently synchronize the missing transactions.
 The higher the efficiency, the more transactions the entire network can process.
-The protocol described here is a compromise on efficiency and fairness.
-It's able to quickly determine a set of missing transactions, but also doesn't favour any node.
+This part of the protocol is used to synchronize transactions that are missed by the gossip protocol.

-### 4.1 Data requirements
+### 6.1 Data requirements

 The protocol requires an XOR value and IBLT structure to be sent in a message.
+The XOR value has already ben explained in §5.1.1.
-These are to be calculated over different transaction ranges based on LC value.
+These are calculated over different transaction ranges based on LC value.

-#### 4.1.1 XOR

-The exclusive-or (XOR) value is calculated over all transaction references within a range.
-The size of the XOR value is therefore the same as the transaction reference size (SHA256: 32 bytes).
-The XOR value is used to quickly determine if two nodes have processed the exact same set of transactions.

-#### 4.1.2 Invertible Bloom Lookup Table
+#### 6.1.1 Invertible Bloom Lookup Table

 The IBLT is a data structure capable of finding differences between sets.
 The performance of this data structure is not impacted by the number of entries, but only by the size of the set difference.